Illmatic: Commercial performance

 Illmatic was released on April 19, 1994, through Columbia Records in the United States.
-The album also featured international distribution that same year in countries including France, the Netherlands, Canada and the United Kingdom.
-In its first week of release, Illmatic made its debut on the Billboard 200 at number 12, selling 60,000 copies.
+In its first week of release, Illmatic made its debut on the Billboard 200 at number 12, selling 59,000 copies.
 In spite of this, initial record sales fell below expectations.
 The album's five radio singles failed to obtain considerable chart success.
-The lead single, "Halftime", only charted on the Hot Rap Singles chart at number 8, while "Life's a Bitch" did not chart at all.
-The album also suffered from extensive bootlegging prior to its release.
+The lead single, "Halftime", only charted on the Hot Rap Singles chart at number 8, while "Life's a Bitch" never charted.
+The album suffered from extensive bootlegging prior to its release.
 "Regional demand was so high," writes music critic Jeff Weiss, "that Serch claimed he discovered a garage with 60,000 bootlegged copies."
-While initial sales were low, the album was eventually certified Gold in sales by the Recording Industry Association of America (RIAA) on January 17, 1996, after shipping 500,000 copies; the RIAA later certified Illmatic Platinum on December 11, 2001, following shipments in excess of a million copies.
+While initial sales were low, the album was eventually certified gold in sales by the Recording Industry Association of America (RIAA) on January 17, 1996, after shipping 500,000 copies; the RIAA later certified Illmatic platinum on December 11, 2001, following shipments in excess of a million copies.
 Charting together with the original Illmatic (according to the rules by Billboard), the twentieth anniversary release, Illmatic XX, sold 15,000 copies in its first week returning to Billboard 200 at number 18, with an 844% sales gain.
 As of 20 April 2014, the album sold 1,686,000 copies in the US.
-In April 2002, the album was also certified gold by the Canadian Recording Industry Association for shipments in excess of 50,000 copies in Canada.
-The album has sold 2 million copies in the United States as of February 6, 2019.
+It was certified gold by the Canadian Recording Industry Association in April 2002, for shipments in excess of 50,000 copies in Canada.